inavac182/uireact/README.md

 <hr />

 <span style="font-size:14px" data-nosnippet>
-We are too busy <span style="font-size:10px">(or too lazy? 😅)</span> to have a shiny ✨ page, as we aren't trying to sell this 😂 we hope this help you to start that amazing idea 💡 you've been holding off for a long time.
+We are too busy <span style="font-size:10px">(or too lazy? 😅)</span> to have a shiny ✨ page, we hope this help you to start that amazing idea 💡 you've been holding off for a long time.
 So, bring that unicorn 🦄 or brick 🧱 alive!!!
 </span>

 <br />